yuetloo/gsn-voter/README.md

-# Gas Station Network (GSN)

-This repository contains a contract, Voting.sol, that implements the GsnRecipient interface.
+# GSN Voter

+This example shows the usage of [ethers.js](https://github.com/ethers-io/ethers.js) GSN signer.

 See [EIP 1613: Gas Stations network](https://eips.ethereum.org/EIPS/eip-1613) or [OpenGsn](https://docs.opengsn.org/learn/index.html) for more details about GSN.
 GSN enables accounts that do not own ether to be able to call state changing functions in the contracts that implement the GsnRecipient interface.

+The contract, Voting.sol, implements the GsnRecipient interface.

+There index.html file contains the all the javascript logic to create the GSN signer and send the transaction to the GSN relayer.

+## How the App Works

+1. Currently, the app only works in the ropsten network
+2. A new random account will be created to sign the transaction
+3. The transaction fee will be paid for by the Voting contract

 ## Contracts